floweredscarf/su25/labs/lab11/index.md

 nodes and a tree with one node are both completely balanced; any other tree is completely balanced if and only if the height of its left child is equal to the height of its right child, and its left and right children are also completely balanced.
-Make sure you test your code with trees of height 3 or more to ensure that your code works!

 ### Exercise 3: `fibTree`

 This exercise deals with "Fibonacci trees", trees that represents the recursive call structure of the Fibonacci computation.
-(The Fibonacci sequence is defined as follows: $$F_0 = 0, F_1 = 1$$, and each subsequent number in the sequence is the sum of the previous two.)
+The Fibonacci sequence is defined as follows: $$F_0 = 0, F_1 = 1$$, and each subsequent number in the sequence is the sum of the previous two.
 The root of a Fibonacci tree should contain the value of the `N`th Fibonacci number, the left subtree should be the tree representing the computation of the `N-1`th Fibonacci number, and the right subtree should be the tree representing the computation of the `N-2`th